 Homework #5 February 10, 2014

 Methods: A robust logistic model was fitted to determine the association between diabetes and race.
-Dummy variables for each race category, except the reference group, were created A Wald test was preformed to test the overall null hypothesis that there is no association between diabetes and race.
+Dummy variables for each race category, except the reference group, were created.
+A Wald test was preformed to test the overall null hypothesis that there is no association between diabetes and race.
 The odds ratio comparing odds of diabetes for each race group to white subjects was computed.
-A second model was run to compute the odds of diabetes for each race group compared to black subjects.
-For all odds ratios computed, 95% confidence intervals were calculated using robust standard error estimates.
-In both models pairwise tests of the null hypothesis were preformed to determine if there is a statistically significant difference in odds of diabetes between each race group and the reference group.
-All tests were two-sided and evaluated at the 0.05 alpha level.
+A second model was run to compute the odds of the prevalence of diabetes for each race group compared to black subjects.
+For all odds ratios (the 95% CI is calculated for log odds and then transformed -1) computed, 95% confidence intervals were calculated using robust standard error estimates.
+In both models pairwise tests of the null hypothesis were preformed to determine if there is a statistically significant difference in odds of diabetes between each race group and the reference group (you cannot interpret the individual p-values and CIs due to multiple comparison -1).
+All tests were two-sided and evaluated at the 0.05 alpha level (This is not correct, the alpha level is not 0.05 due to multiple comparison -1).
+Missingness needs to be reported (-1).

 A robust logistic model was fitted to determine the association between diabetes and race.
-Dummy variables for each race category, except the reference group, were created.
-A Wald test was preformed to test the overall null hypothesis that there is no association between diabetes and race.
-The model is saturated.
-The four groups being modeled are the difference race groups.
-The model contains four parameters, diabetes indicator and three dummy variables that indicate race.
+Dummy variables for each race category, except the reference group (indicate which is the reference group), were created.
+A Wald test was preformed to test the overall null hypothesis that there is no association between diabetes and race. (see the comments above) The model is saturated.
+The four groups being modeled are different race groups.
+The model contains four parameters, diabetes indicator (this one is the response variable, the intercept is the fourth parameter) and three dummy variables that indicate race.
 The number of groups and the number of parameters are the same.
-The p-value yielded from the Wald test is 0.0956.
-Therefore, we cannot reject the null hypothesis that there is an association between diabetes and race.
+The p-value yielded from the Wald test is 0.0956 (the p-vlaue seems wrong 0.110 -1).
+Therefore, we cannot reject the null hypothesis that there is an association between diabetes and race. (you also need to report descriptive statistics such as # of people in each group and the observed prevalence of diabetes -2; please report the individual odds ratios for each group and interpret them carefully considering multiple comparison issue -1)

+Grade: 2/10.
+See the comments interweaved in your answer.
+You really need to read the answer key carefully to learn how to make a comprehensive inferential results report.
+Be careful about multiple comparison.

-The coefficients estimated are the odds ratios comparing the odds of diabetes between each race group and white subjects.
-The odds of diabetes are 1.929 times higher for black subjects compared to white subjects.
-The odds of diabetes are 0.6282 times higher for Asians compared to white subjects.
-The odds of diabetes are 1.843 times higher for other race groups compared to white subjects.
-The intercept can be thought of odds of diabetes for the reference group, black subjects.
+The coefficients estimated are the odds ratios comparing the odds of diabetes between each race group and white subjects (not for the intercept -1).
+The odds of diabetes is 1.929 times higher for black subjects compared to white subjects.
+The odds of diabetes is 0.6282 times higher (as high as) for Asians compared to white subjects (This sentence seems wrong -1).
+The odds of diabetes is 1.843 times higher for other race groups compared to white subjects.
+The (exponentiated -1) intercept can be thought of odds of diabetes for the reference group, black subjects (I thought the reference group is the Whites? -1).
 The odds of diabetes are 0.1085 for white subjects.

+Grade: 1/3